-More than 80% of baby seabirds on Lord Howe Island have ingested rubbish, with balloons and their attachments one of the most identifiable items.
+More than 80% of seabird chicks on Lord Howe Island have ingested rubbish, with balloons and their attachments one of the most identifiable items.

-The CSIRO (2016) recently outlined balloons to be in the top three most harmful pollutants threatening marine wildlife.
-Every day balloons are released or accidentally escape from outdoor events where they almost definitely end up in waterways and the ocean where they can be mistaken by wildlife for food.
+The CSIRO (2016) outlined balloons as being in the top three most harmful pollutants threatening marine wildlife.
+Every day, balloons are released or accidentally escape from outdoor events where they almost definitely end up in waterways and oceans and can be mistaken by animals for food.

 Promise to blow bubbles, not balloons at your next outdoor event.